mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 **Katagiri:** That's why I mentioned, no matter how often you experience that flash of lightning, through the nirvana or through zazen, anyway, you always offer that experience to the vastness of existence.
 That means that any kind of experience must be melted away in vastness.
 And then at that time, your experience [deepens].

 For instance, I mentioned the other [day] the three types of ripeness, according to the persimmon.
 The first stage of ripeness or maturity is the fruit on the branch.
-The first lightness or maturity is getting the degree from the university.
+The first [ripeness] or maturity is getting the degree from the university.
 That is the fruit on the branch.
 Next, the second maturity is [that] the persimmon must become ripe, become red.
 That means after graduation, you have to forget your titles and jump into human society, share your life with all sentient beings.
 At that time, you don't know what to do, because lots of cases come up.
 And then it is not mature yet.
 Through this real experience, the third maturity is the persimmon which is completely ripe and falls down to the ground and all the guts come out.
 That is called final maturity.
 This is called *liberation*, okay? *Freedom*.

 That's why we say *nirvana*.
 That is *real* nirvana. *[He laughs.]* All the guts come out!
 So nothing to be arrogant, nothing to attach to.
 No corners.
 No corners of your body; all very smooth.
 That is [egolessness].